gittiver/libexpatpp/README.md

 * wraps and build **expat** as part of library
 * runs on all major platforms: Windows, OSX, linux
 * provides an easy to use delegate class to build xml parsers
-* utilizing lambda for easy adding of handler callbacks
+* [WORK IN PROGRESS]utilizing lambda for easy adding of handler callbacks
-* provides implementation of parser with stack of parsestates
+* [WORK IN PROGRESS]provides implementation of parser with stack of parsestates
 * [WORK IN PROGRESS]xsdgen for generating C++ classes and parser from xsd schemata